Sumitra: Marriage and children

 Sumitra performs the asvamedha yagna alongside Dasharatha and his two other wives in hopes of blessings for children.
 At the sacrifice conducted by Rishyasringa to obtain sons for the childless Dasharatha, a divine being emerged from the flames with a golden vessel filled with divine payasam (a milk delicacy) prepared by the gods.
 Dasharatha offers half of this divine food to Kausalya, a quarter to Sumitra (i.e., literally 'half of that which remained'), an eighth to Kaikeyi (i.e., again, 'half of that which remained'), and then, upon reflection, gives the final eighth to Sumitra again.

 Consequently, Kausalya gives birth to the prince Rama and Kaikeyi to Bharata.
 Having received two portions, Sumitra became the mother of twins, Lakshmana and Satrughna.

 Her elder son Lakshmana married Urmila, daughter of Janaka, King of Mithila and her younger son Shatrughan, married Shrutakirti, daughter of Janaka's brother Kushadhvaja.

+Daughter Shanta and Unknown Daughter

+In some later textual accounts, Shanta and Unknown daughter is described as Sumitra's 2 daughters, and the eldest children, of Dasharatha.
+However, in the Balakanda of the Ramayana, Valmiki writes of Shanta only as the daughter of Romapada, the king of Anga, who was a friend of Dasharatha.
+At no point is Shanta's mother named.

 Rama's exile

 Sumitra is known to encourage her son Lakshmana to go into exile with Rama.
 Sumitra is described to have found a lot of happiness around her son Lakshmana, with the latter being described as the 'enhancer of her joy' and is also known as Saumitra (सौमित्र).

 Despite this, she sends her son in his brother's service.
 Before his departure, Sumitra tells Lakshmana, "Ram is your elder brother, and the future king.
 Do not neglect your duty.
 Serve and guard him, and show your devotion, at all times."